 NOTE: This would also work really well in the garage or in a storage building. :)

-Want an easy way to store small parts in the garage, shop, sewing/craft room?
 I use recycled cardboard or regular cardboard boxes to make smaller boxes which organize many small pieces or parts.